survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.

 T> See [mini-html-webpack-plugin](https://www.npmjs.com/package/mini-html-webpack-plugin) documentation for further options.
-You can override the HTML template fully and process individual parts injected to it freely.
+You can override the HTML template fully, and process individual parts injected to it freely.

 ## Examining the output